 I have spent most of my career working within or with the public sector on delivering change and new capability.

-It started with the Ministry of Defence on its science and technology fast track programme and I have now worked within or with most of the major Central Government departments.
-Principly Cabinet Office, DWP, DH, HMRC, DfT, Directgov and CLG.
+My work in the public sector started with the Ministry of Defence on its science and technology fast track programme and I have worked within or with most of the major Central Government departments including Cabinet Office, DWP, DH, HMRC, DfT, Directgov and CLG.

 My most prominent role within Government was with the Cabinet Office where I provided advice to Ministers and Departments on the economic case for digital services and I have remained in this area of work ever since.

-One of the themes in my life that has emerged alongside my work in transformative change is my interest in what some would call ‘extreme’ or ‘endurance’ sport.
+One of the themes in my life that has emerged alongside my work in transformative change is my interest in ‘endurance’ sport.

-The connection is probably my desire to ask ‘what if’ and ‘how could’ questions and then go and test the answers myself.
+The connection is probably my desire to ask ‘what if’ and ‘how could’ questions and then go and test the answers.

 What I have discovered is that these events have a lot in common with transformative change: